Rheumatology is a sub-specialty in internal medicine and paediatrics, devoted to the diagnosis and therapy of rheumatic diseases.

 • Rheumatoid arthritis.

-• Soft tissues disorders such as tendinitis and bursitis.
+• Soft tissue disorders such as tendinitis and bursitis.

 • Autoimmune rheumatic diseases such as systemic lupus erythematosus, scleroderma, vasculitis and osteoporosis.